 10. Don’t make reading a chore.

 I’m not saying we can’t use worksheets or that we shouldn’t hold students accountable or that we shouldn’t ask them to work on the reading strategies we’re teaching.
 But I do think that looking at how we set up our reading workshop, and what assignments we give, is really important.
 Thinking about how we present reading is important.
-Assessing whether we provide opportunities for student choice and voice is important.
+Assessing whether we provide opportunities for student choice is important.
 It means thinking about how we can make reading an enjoyable activity while still teaching all the literacy skills we need to teach.

 Alright, I’ve come to the end!
 I hope you’ve found some new ideas and ways to promote reading in your classroom and elementary school!
 If you want to grab any of the resources you see featured, just click on the photos or click here!